ArduPilot/ardupilot_wiki/common/source/docs/common-intel-aero-rtf.rst

 ================================

 The Aero RTF may not have the last BIOS and Linux operating system.
-The Linux distro on Aero needs to be updated to version 1.2 in order for the flight controller to be flashed with ArduPilot.
+The Linux distro on Aero needs to be updated to version 1.2 in order for the autopilot to be flashed with ArduPilot.

 `Official Setup Instuctions from Intel <https://github.com/intel-aero/meta-intel-aero/wiki/02-Initial-setup>`__ should be followed which will ask you to: